Elevated Heart Rate After Exercise? Here’s Why + What To Do About It

 A runner stopped, holding their chest, trying to drop their elevated heart rate.

-Consistent aerobic training helps build new capillaries, the smallest blood vessels that are intimately interwoven with your skeletal muscles.
-This allows for better delivery of oxygen- and nutrient-rich blood to your working muscles during exercise.
-It’s much like adding new roadways.
-Delivery of supplies becomes faster and more efficient.
+This allows for better delivery of oxygen- and nutrient-rich blood flow to your working muscles during exercise.
+It’s like adding new roadways.
+Supply delivery becomes faster and more efficient.

 A runner measuring their heart rate.